jparklab/synology-csi/README.md

 ### Ensure kubernetes cluster is configured for CSI drivers

+   For kubernetes v1.12, and v1.13, feature gates need to be enabled to use CSI drivers.
+   Follow instructions on https://kubernetes-csi.github.io/docs/csi-driver-object.html and https://kubernetes-csi.github.io/docs/csi-node-object.html
-   You can follow instructions on https://kubernetes-csi.github.io/docs/Setup.html to set up your kubernetes cluster for CSI drivers.
+   to set up your kubernetes cluster.

 ### Create a config file <a name='config'></a>